OneHourGameJam/OneHourGameJam/README.md

     * Add the file containing npm.cmd into your Path (environment variables)
 * Install Composer: https://getcomposer.org/download/
 * Ensure git can be used via the command line
-* Run `./install_dependencies.bat` What this does is:
+* Run `./install_dependencies.sh` (on Windows `sh ./install_dependencies.sh` What this does is:
-  * Clones the various dependencies from npm (javascript), composer (php) and git into the "vendor" folder
+  * Clones the various dependencies from npm (javascript), composer (php) and git into a temporary "vendor" folder
-  * Copies the relevant files from each repository (distributable, minified, etc.) into the "dependencies" folder
+  * Copies the relevant files from each repository (distributable, minified, etc.) into a "dependencies" folder
   * Deletes the vendor folder
-  * Once this process finishes the website is ready for use can be deployed
+  * Once this process finishes the website is ready for use

 ### 2: Download XAMPP